Submitty/AnalysisTools/README.md

 Anonymizes standard input, writing to standard output.
 In the example above, case-insensitively redacts all words found in the whitespace-delimited list in `name_list.txt`, replaces any word found in the first column of the two-column CSV file `to_replace.csv` with the corresponding word in the second column, and replaces any string matching regular expression `foo` with the string `bar`.

 Multiple instances of each flag may be passed.
 For example, `./bin/anonymize -n name_list.txt -n name_list_2.txt` will replace words found in either list.

-## plagiarism detection
-To run the plagiarism detection system, call the provided `moss` script with a directory containing source files as an argument: `./moss source_dir`.
-By default, the script displays an output summary using `less`, but an optional `-o` argument can be used to write output to a file: `./moss source_dir -o results.out`.
-To output an HTML table rather than plain text, pass the `-h` flag.

-##Java Parser
-The eclipse jdt library is required.
-Arguments: \[javafile ...\] \[ -t for XML ast \|  -u for class hierarchical data\] -o filename

-##Class Structure Analysis
-python-graph-tool required.
-use: `python CSA.py student\_structure\_file subgraph\_structure\_file`

 ### `bin/anonymize_dirs`
 Usage example: `./bin/anonymize_dirs source_dir -t first_names.csv -t last_names.csv -n rcs_ids.txt -r 's/66[0-9]{7}/RIN/' -l 3`.